RlyehDoom/ICBuildTools/README.md

 - Feel free to ask for any advice or participation.
+- Important: Change the web.config file AppKeys to match your own setup.

 ## IMPORTANT: This is basically an example proyect of how to run executable files in a remote server/machine (the permissions should be granted by the Web pool running your web site).